 Curator of Mycology, Institute of Systematic BotanyPh.D., University of Massachusetts

 Expertise: Fungi (Mushrooms and related fungi)

 Major research emphasis is on the classification, systematics, biogeography, and diversity of mushrooms.
 Mushrooms are important in the world's ecosystems as primary decomposers, litter binders, and nutrient recyclers.
 In addition, they form obligate and necessary root symbioses with forest trees to maintain ecosystem health and integrity.
-Explorations and inventory of fungal diversity have required field work around the world in northern and southern temperate zones as well as the neo- and paleotropics.
+Explorations and inventory of fungal diversity requires field work around the world in northern and southern temperate zones as well as the neo- and paleotropics.
 Continuing field efforts in these areas have added substantially to general investigations on tropical and temperate fungi.
-Currently, explorations are emphasizing surveys to document the diversity, mycorrhizal relationships, and distribution of the Boletineae (a suborder of porcini-like mushrooms).
+Currently, explorations are emphasizing surveys to document the diversity, evolutionary & mycorrhizal relationships, and distribution of the Boletineae (a suborder of porcini-like mushrooms).
 International collaboration with other specialists is underway on systematics, biogeography and phylogeny of Bolete mushrooms with particular emphasis in

 > More Publications